This post may contain affiliate links. Please see my disclosure policy for details.

 For photography, this is also the best time due to the soft lighting and the chance of different colours and hues in the sky.

-Step by step walking instructions from Craster to Dunstanburgh Castle
+Step by step instructions for the Craster to Dunstanburgh Castle walk

 For those that would like more detailed walking instructions (I know I do!), I’ll go through each step of the way below.